Gravitational Lensing in the Charged NUT-de Sitter Spacetime: ELEMENTARY AND ELLIPTIC INTEGRALS

 where

-While integrating the radial part of the time coordinate $t_{r}(\lambda)$ in Section~\ref{Sec:tr} we also encountered in total five elliptic integrals that do not immediately take one of Legendre's canonical forms given by Eqs.~(\ref{eq:FL})-(\ref{eq:PiL}).
-In the following we demontsrate how to rewrite them as elementary functions and Legendre's elliptic integrals of first, second and third kind.
+While integrating the radial part of the time coordinate $t_{r}(\lambda)$ in Sec.~\ref{Sec:tr} we also encountered in total five elliptic integrals that do not immediately take one of Legendre's canonical forms given by Eqs.~(\ref{eq:FL})--(\ref{eq:PiL}).
+In the following we demonstrate how to rewrite them as elementary functions and Legendre's elliptic integrals of the first, second and third kind.

-\subsubsection{Time Coordinate $t$: Case 2}
+\subsubsection{Time coordinate $t$: Case 2}